SherlockWh0/psoplusplus/README.md

 - less storage space (removes og versions)
 - more fan projects (yay! :D)
-- removes that kinda sus launcher (just pin it in whisky)
+- removes that kinda sus launcher (just pin it in whisky or shortcuts on windows)